TylerMullingsClarke/APIMiniProject/README.md

 ### Day 2

 - Added in CRUD operations for customers to the CustomerController class
+- Service layer added
+- Postman scripts started
+- Hateoas Started

 ### Day 3

+- Multiple object CRUD operations completed
+- Hateoas continued
+- Postman almost done

 ### Day 4

+- Mob programming on hateaos, completed at the end of the day.

 ### Day 5